Caput Succedaneum in a Newborn

 That said, excessive swelling can be a sign of something much more sinister taking place within the skull.
 Or, a severe case of caput can lead to other complications that can cause permanent damage if left untreated.

 - Necrosis.
-This term refers to when skin tissue dies from lack of blood flow.
+This term refers to when skin tissue (or cells or another type of tissue) dies due to factors like lack of blood flow through the blood vessels.

 - Scarring.
 Severe head bruises may turn into scars.